The canonical trace and the noncommutative residue on the noncommutative torus: Classical toroidal symbols via extension maps

-where $\wh \rho$ is the Fourier transform of $\rho$.
 Following the same arguments of the proof of (the ``only if" part of) \cite[Theorem 4.5.3]{RT4}, we see that $e$ is an extension map from $S_\B(\Z^n)$ into $S_\B(\R^n)$.
-Moreover, $e$ is a normalised extension map if $\B=\C$ since
+Moreover, $e$ is a normalised extension map if $\B=\C$ since for all $\sg\in S_\C^m(\Z^n)$ with $m<-n$